The 1979-80 Topps (and corresponding O-Pee-Chee) Wayne Gretzky rookie card is one of the most iconic cards in the hobby.

 We can also observe that the OPC version has French text in different spots on the card, including the part about ‘Wayne debuted in the WHA at age 17’ in the top right corner.

-Now that you know what the real deal should look like, let’s outline some of the common discrepancies found on the O-Pee-Chee version of the Wayne Gretzky rookie card.
+Let’s outline some common discrepancies between a fake and authentic O-Pee-Chee version of the Wayne Gretzky rookie card.

 The Edges